quentinchaignaud/fog-of-war/README.md

 ## How to contribute

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/quentinchaignaud/fog-of-war/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Where to go if you need help

 You can either :
 - Go to our [discord](https://discord.gg/R9gtXaZzfs), on the #discussions-dev channel
-- Send us a message on our email
+- Send us a message on our - [Email](mailto:contact@wonderwalkar.com?subject=[GitHub]%20Source%20Han%20Sans)

-## How the project is organized
+## How the project is structured

+The project is structured

 ## Licence